 6 common mistakes when working with primary cells

 When working with primary cells, it is important to remember that they are not cell lines and cannot be treated the same.
-Because ScienCell has extensively worked with primary cells, we are very familiar with the common problems researchers encounter when culturing them.
+Because ScienCell has extensively working with primary cells, we are very familiar with the common problems researchers encounter when culturing them.
 Here are six common mistakes that are made with primary cells and how to correct these mistakes.

 Mistake #1: Thawing a vial of primary cells in a water bath for an extended period of time